-TOD Supportive (maximum 5 points)
+□ TOD Supportive (maximum 5 points)

-A proposal can receive up to five points if it is supportive of transit-oriented development (TOD).
+A proposal can receive rating points if it is supportive of transit-oriented development (TOD).
 The applicant should provide documentation showing that the proposed project is within a half mile of a transit station on the CTfastrak line or CTrail's Hartford Line.
 If the project is within a quarter mile of a transit station, the applicant should document that as well.
-Also, key to supporting TOD, any elements of the project that enhance bicycle and pedestrian connections within the project area should be clearly stated and documented.
+Also key to supporting TOD, any elements of the project that enhance bicycle and pedestrian connections within the project area should be clearly stated and documented.

-Economic Development (maximum 2 points)
+□ Economic Development (maximum 2 points)

-Projects that help the economic development goals of the community will receive up to two points.
+Projects that help the economic development goals of the community will receive additional points.

-5. Environmental (12 points)
+5. Environmental (15 points)

-Proposals can receive up to twelve points if the proposed project has any of the benefits listed below.
+Proposals can receive up to fifteen extra points if the proposed project has any of the benefits listed below.